jamienicol/arrow-wars/README.md

 ## Controls

 * Use arrow keys to move
-* Hold down ctrl to not change direction when moving
+* Hold down either ctrl or shift to not change direction when moving
 * Press space to shoot
 * Press return to use items